 I was also once in your shoes, trying to research as much as I could about all the possible courses to be certain I would make the right decision when choosing the TEFL course for me.
 It was upon the recommendation of a friend’s husband who had done the course that I came across Canterbury.

 He told me that what sets it apart from the others is the real-life teaching practice you get during the course.
-At Canterbury you must complete a 20 hour real-life teaching internship to become TEFL certified, to put what you’ve learnt into practise.
+At Canterbury, you must complete a 20-hour real-life teaching internship to become TEFL certified, to put what you’ve learned into practise.
 However, you aren’t made to do anything until you feel ready.
 If you want to start the internship while you’re still taking the theory part of the course, you can.
 But if you don’t feel confident starting until you’ve completed the theory parts of the course, that’s fine too.